My undergraduate thesis in fashion design culminated in a capsule of six looks, presented on the runway at Élysée Montmartre in Paris.

 View the photographic tribute here

-aesthetic and chromatic inclinations and has played a role of gargantuan proportions in shaping my visual language as a designer and artist.
+Relics like Vitamin C's album and the ello Creation System have continuously influenced my aesthetic and chromatic inclinations and have played a role of gargantuan proportions in shaping my creative vocabulary as a designer and artist

-My preliminary experiments with physical distortion included crumpling printed images of iconic faces, thus yielding new ones.
+My preliminary experiments with distortion included crumpling printed images of iconic faces and images, which would yield new ones

-"If I could attain this state in the present, would I still wish to return to the past . . .?"
+"If I could attain this state in the present, would I still yearn for the past?"

 j e l :: the playlist